 The 360 crash test results are lower than the previous Safety 1st options we've tested.
-New test result analysis indicates a slightly below the average overall score for the crash test metric.
+The new test result analysis indicates a slightly below the average overall score for the crash test metric.

 This chart includes the actual test results of the Air 360 from the head sensor (HIC) in the crash test dummy's head.
 It compares the results to the Chicco Keyfit 30 (green line) that has the best HIC result in the review.
 The 360 HIC result is 398, where the max allowed by law is 1000 (lower numbers are better).
 These results are better than average for the group and suggest that the 360 offers additional head protection over the Federal safety standards.

 This chart includes the 360's results for the chest sensor (in black) and the Cybex Aton 2 (green line), which has the best chest sensor results.
 The 360 chest sensor result is 53, where the max limit is 60 (lower numbers are better).
 Fifty-three is higher (worse) than the average chest sensor read-out for the seats in this review.
 It indicates only a basic level of protection compared to the competition.
 Please note that all of the US car seats provide a basic level of protection by meeting or exceeding Federal requirements.

 Safety 1st claims that this seat's "Air Protect" side impact technology feature located in the head region of the carrier has been crash tested.
 This feature is a foam cushion inside a plastic cover that allows the air to escape upon impact so it can absorb a portion of the energy force generated during a collision.
 Unfortunately, we weren't able to obtain crash test data that shows what kind of protection this provides or its efficacy.
-We love safety features that help reduce the chances of injury or death, but without verifiable details and test results, it's challenging to determine exactly what protection this feature offers.
+We love safety features that help reduce the chances of injury or death, but without verifiable details and test results, it's challenging to determine precisely what protection this feature offers.